The pros and cons of gay NSA – is No Strings Attached really possible?

-Even if I weren’t completely over acronyms, I’d probably never use that one in everyday conversations — not even the ones that begin on gay dating/hook-up apps.
+Even if I weren’t completely over acronyms, I’d probably never use that one in everyday conversations — not even the ones that begin on gay hook-up apps.
 In the gay lexicon of lust, NSA is something considerably colder and less romantic than the straight version which seems to have more of a human element to sex without emotional attachment.

-“NSA” by every other name
+NSA by every other name

-Remember the “one-night stand,” that old, antiquated precursor of “NSA”?
+Remember the one-night-stand – that old, antiquated precursor of NSA?
 It doesn’t seem to apply anymore in a gay hook-up culture where you no longer have to go out or wait until dark to get lucky.
 Online, our peak “looking” hours tend to be right before and after dawn when those of us who are awake seem to be at our horniest.

 I spent many years being wary of NSA under all of its names, and I still cringe a little every time I see those three letters on a hook-up app.
 Would it kill guys to pursue it without spelling it out?
 Shouldn’t it be understood that if you have sex with a stranger there won’t be strings attached?

 What un-deluded gay man is dreaming of a white picket fence and mentally picking out matching wedding bands while riding home in an Uber with the boy he just met – or answering the door to the one who messaged him 30 minutes earlier.
-Even in Buenos Aires, where porteño guys would sometimes drop “Te quiero” (I love you) 10 minutes in, I always knew better than to take them seriously.
+Even in Buenos Aires, where porteño guys would sometimes drop “Te quiero” – I love you – 10 minutes in, I always knew better than to take them seriously.

 A change of mind

 All that said, I used to pride myself on never hooking up with anyone I wouldn’t be open to seeing again, even ones I met on holiday – or ones who were on holiday when I met them.
 Paolo, one of the two great loves of my life, was visiting New York City from Milan when he and I met in 2000.
-That our relationship (doomed as it was) ended up unfolding on three different continents over the course of nearly a decade is proof that anything can happen between two strangers in the night if both are open to it.
+That our relationship – doomed as it was – ended up unfolding on three different continents over the course of nearly a decade is proof that anything can happen between two strangers in the night if both are open to it.

 The experience itself was unmemorable, but I’ll never forget the way it made me feel – not cheap and dirty, as I was expecting, but strangely liberated and, well, clean.
 There were no messy emotions.
 I was able to turn off my brain in a way I couldn’t before when I was half-thinking about the future.
 If I was never going to see him again, who cared what he thought about me?
 I could go way out of character for once and just live in the moment.